Browse Recipes › Oriental Chicken Wings (Chifa Style) with Guayen Dipping Sauce

 • 5 g oyster sauce (1/4 tsp)

-• five-spice powder (canela china) (just a pinch)
+• pinch five-spice powder (canela china) (just a pinch)

 • 3 g sesame oil